-Bay Area theatre, bohemian, boho, Bruns Amphitheater, Cal Knight, Cal Shakes, California Shakespeare Theatre, Chris Waters, Craig Marker, Craig Moody, Dave Maier, David Cost Jr., David Goldsmith, Deirdre Rose Holland, Desdemona Chiang, Diane Goldsmith, Ellen Dale, Everett Elton Bradman, female director, Forest of Arden, James Carpenter, Jay Yamada, Jeannie Simpson, Jessika D. Williams, Joffa Dale, John Ruskin, John Sutherland, Jomar Tagatac, Kate Stechschulte, Kathy Moody, Kevin Berne, Lisa Hori-Garcia, lucha libre, luchador, Lynne Soffer, Maryssa Wanlass, Masha Tsimring, Maureen Knight, Melissa Torchia, Michele Ruskin, Monica Salusky, Nina Ball, Orinda, Patrick Russell, Patty Gallagher, Philppa Kelly, pro wrestling, professional wrestling, Sharath Patel, Sharon Simpson, Shelly Osborne, SK Kerastas, Stacey Printz, Steve Harwood, Steve Tirrell, Susie Falk, Theatre review, Tish Harwood, Warren David Keith, William Shakespeare, William Thomas Hodgson, WWE World Wrestling Entertainment, WWF World Wrestling Federation
+Bay Area theatre, Black actor, Black actress, bohemian, boho, Bruns Amphitheater, Cal Knight, Cal Shakes, California Shakespeare Theatre, Chris Waters, Craig Marker, Craig Moody, Dave Maier, David Cost Jr., David Goldsmith, Deirdre Rose Holland, Desdemona Chiang, Diane Goldsmith, Ellen Dale, Everett Elton Bradman, female director, Forest of Arden, James Carpenter, Jay Yamada, Jeannie Simpson, Jessika D. Williams, Joffa Dale, John Ruskin, John Sutherland, Jomar Tagatac, Kate Stechschulte, Kathy Moody, Kevin Berne, Lisa Hori-Garcia, lucha libre, luchador, Lynne Soffer, Maryssa Wanlass, Masha Tsimring, Maureen Knight, Melissa Torchia, Michele Ruskin, Monica Salusky, Nina Ball, Orinda, Patrick Russell, Patty Gallagher, Philppa Kelly, pro wrestling, professional wrestling, SFThtr, Sharath Patel, Sharon Simpson, Shelly Osborne, SK Kerastas, Stacey Printz, Steve Harwood, Steve Tirrell, Susie Falk, theater review, theatre, Theatre review, Tish Harwood, Warren David Keith, William Shakespeare, William Thomas Hodgson, WWE World Wrestling Entertainment, WWF World Wrestling Federation

 “It is not the fashion to see the lady the epilogue; but it is no more unhandsome than to see the lord the prologue.”